- Who is ETS?

 - How does ETS set the pass/fail point for a test?

 We don't.
+In fact, ETS discourages the use of cut scores for admissions decisions.
 Passing scores are usually established by the colleges and universities or state agencies that use the test scores.

-- What does ETS think about the coaching programs that promise to raise students' scores on the SAT and other admissions tests?
+- What does ETS think about the coaching programs that promise to raise students' scores on admissions tests?

 ETS does not recommend expensive and elaborate coaching courses.
 Although the courses vary according to objectives, duration and method, we believe that most of the claims made by commercial coaching companies are overblown.